‘Days Of Our Lives’ Spoilers: Scheming Jade Pushes Claire To Make Sex Tape With Theo And Leak It Online

 What Lies Behind Jade’s Actions?

 Why would Jade be trying to convince Claire to make a sex tape?
-We do know that Jade is super needy as was mentioned in an Inquisitr article.
+We do know that Jade is super needy, as was mentioned in a previous report by the Inquisitr.
 She knew that Joey paid more attention to her when she played the damsel in distress and did not heed his warning when he told her to be careful with her pain medication.

 Jade doesn’t fit in with the teen crowd, and she could be trying to fit in with them.
 But, she won’t be accepted as a genuine true friend by giving them bad advice.

 Recently we also saw a scene where Wyatt stunned Ciara with how much they apparently had in common.
-After seeing Ciara, we saw him text someone and thanking them for the information about Ciara.
+After seeing Ciara, we saw him text someone and thanking them for the information about her.
 It is possible that Jade supplied the information, but it is also equally possible that Claire is trying to drive Ciara into the arms of another man.

 Whether Claire does follow Jade’s advice and makes a sex tape and leaks it online, you’ll need to stay tuned for more Days of Our Lives.